svekars/katacoda-scenarios/datum-intro/step7.md

 }
 ```

-As you can see the `glob` parameter is set to "/", which means
+`glob` is set to `/`, which means
-all directories and files are processed as one unit.
+all directories and files are processed as one unit, or datum.

-You can preview what will constitutes a single datum by using the
+You can preview what will constitute a single datum by using the
 `pachctl glob file` command.

 For example, if you want to check what will go into one datum if
 you set `glob` to `/`, run:

-`master $ pachctl glob file cats@master:/`{{execute}}
+`pachctl glob file cats@master:/`{{execute}}

 **Output:**

 `NAME TYPE SIZE
 /    dir  50.58KiB`

-As you can see in the output, the /root directory constitutes a signle
+As you can see in the output, the root directory is a signle
 datum.

 Now, let's see what will go into one datum if you set `glob` to `/*`: